General Motors do Brasil: History

 Initially operating in a rented warehouse, GM do Brasil opened its first plant in 1930 in São Caetano do Sul, São Paulo.

-In 1958, a second factory was opened in São José dos Campos, officially inaugurated a year later by Juscelino Kubitschek, the President of Brasil at the time, for die casting and other cars assemblies.
+In 1958, a second factory was opened in São José dos Campos, officially inaugurated a year later by Juscelino Kubitschek, the President of Brazil at the time, for die casting and other cars assemblies.

 GM introduced its first car in the country, the Chevrolet Opala, in 1968.

 In 1973, GM launched the Chevrolet Chevette, which has accumulated sales exceeding 1.2 million units.
-It was replaced by the Chevrolet Corsa in 1994, the first economy car with electronic fuel injection in Brazil, after tests were conducted near Indaiatuba.
+It was replaced by the Corsa in 1994, the first economy car with electronic fuel injection in Brazil, after tests were conducted near Indaiatuba.

 From 1968 until 2005, GM used Opel-developed cars badged as "Chevrolet".

 In July 2000, it launched the Industrial Complex of Gravataí in Rio Grande do Sul, one of the world's most modern factories.

-After the globalization and selling of Opel to PSA and after Stellantis, vehicles like the Onix were made from project designed and imported from Saic-GM in Shanghai, China.
+After the globalization and sale of Opel to PSA Group (now Stellantis), vehicles like the Chevrolet Onix were made from project designed and imported from SAIC-GM in Shanghai, China.
 Most designs came ready from Warren, mainly pickup trucks.
 Other Brazilian own projects cars were the Chevrolet Agile, still based on Corsa Platform, Chevrolet Meriva, Chevrolet Kadett, Chevrolet Monza and Chevrolet Zafira, those from Opel projects, among others Brazilian own studies.

 In 2005, GM do Brasil sold a total of 365,259 vehicles, 21.3% of the Brazilian market.
 The percentage was 22.6% in the SUV and commercial segment.
 The company's total production reached 559,345 units when counting exports.

 In 2005, exports reached a value of US$ 1.6 billion, for the shipment of 114,994 complete knock-down (CKD) units and 125,678 vehicles exported to some 40 countries around the world.
 The main market for exports was Mexico, followed by Argentina, Venezuela, South Africa and other Latin American countries.